-- The top 3 most common mistakes people make on their LinkedIn profiles are with their profile image, headline and summary.
+- The 3 most common mistakes people make on their LinkedIn profile relate to their profile image, headline and summary.

-- No duck faces!
-Use professional headshots and sell yourself in your headline and summary.
+- Use professional headshots and sell yourself in your headline and summary.
+Remember, LinkedIn serves a different purpose to other social networking sites.

-- Other things that could stop people from contacting you are an incomplete profile, inactivity and a lack of CTA.
+- Other things that could stop people from contacting you are an incomplete profile, inactivity and a lack of a call to action (CTA).

 As a Certified Financial Planner® professional, I rely heavily on LinkedIn.
 It’s a great place to connect with others, exchange valuable information and expand your professional network.

-However, for business development on LinkedIn to be feasible, you have to make sure that your profile is top-notch, otherwise it might be putting off prospective clients.
+However, for business development on LinkedIn to be feasible, you have to make sure that your profile is top-notch or it could deter prospective clients.

 These spell out "unprofessional" or "amateur" and can discourage potential clients and business partners from contacting you.